kubernetes-retired/external-storage/local-volume/README.md

   storageClassName: local-storage
 ```
 Please replace the following elements to reflect your configuration:

   * "5Gi" with required size of storage volume
-  * "local-storage" with the name of storage class which should be used
+  * "local-storage" with the name of storage class associated with the
-     for local PVs
+  local PVs that should be used for satisfying this PVC

 ## E2E Tests